tatiana-perry/sdk-draft/checkoutsdk.md

 ## Add Billing

-*Note:
+* Note:
-The countries and subdivisons are being pulled from fake seed data in the app.
+The countries and subdivisions are being pulled from fake seed data in the app.
 It will need to be replaced for production stores.